If we view God as “always loving,” can we be nonchalant about our sin?

 “That you continue to sin in the same way should indicate to you that you need to work particularly hard in that area not to sin.
 Try to work out what situations, decisions, activities or friends lead you into this sin, and then take steps to avoid them.
 And if you fall into sin, turn back to God and ask for forgiveness and then keep trying — remembering that a day will come when it will no longer be a problem.
 God is always ready to forgive, but we must never get complacent about sin and think it doesn’t matter.
 Rather, we do whatever we can to avoid temptation and deal with sin when it happens.”

-Many churches do now choose to sidestep addressing sin, so it can be hard to get a handle on which thoughts and behaviors God considers sinful.
+Many churches are choosing to sidestep addressing sin, so as not to offend anyone, so it can be hard to get a handle on which thoughts and behaviors God considers sinful.
 In his article The Fundamental Divergence: The War Between Biblical Christianity and Popular Thought, Dave Miller, a pastor, notes that many churches and pastors have wholeheartedly adopted the gospel of affirmation, which teaches that God loves and accepts as we are.
 Indeed He does, asserts Miller.
 But churches also must proclaim the accompanying gospel of transformation.
 God never wants us to stay in sin; He wants to partner with us so that we transform into better reflections of Christ.

 Bottom line, says Miller: If we preach the gospel of affirmation without the gospel of transformation, we are basically saying that Jesus endured torture and death for nothing.
 Think about that: would it make sense for Jesus to have gone to such painful lengths, on our behalf, if God was lax about sin??? #nope